lameessa/Afaq/README.md

-# Afaq – Unveiling Saudi Arabia's Hidden Gems Through Data
+# Afaq - آفاق

-Afaq (آفاق) is a data science and machine learning project developed at King Saud University (KSU), Riyadh, Saudi Arabia (SA), as part of the IT362 – Data Science course.
+Afaq is a data science project developed to support tourism in Saudi Arabia by analyzing engagement with landscape and destination photos.

-The project explores underappreciated tourist destinations across Saudi Arabia by analyzing public photo data from Flickr.
-Using machine learning and data analytics, Afaq identifies hidden gems, seasonal trends, and visual features associated with destination engagement.
+The project uses Flickr's API to collect images and their associated engagement data, then analyzes the images to identify visual features that may contribute to higher engagement.
+The goal is to better understand what captures viewers' attention and use these insights to support the promotion of Saudi destinations.

+Developed at King Saud University (KSU), Riyadh, Saudi Arabia (SA).

 🏆 **1st Place – KSU IT Fair**